4U6U57/cmps012b-s16-scripts/lab6.scripts/piazza.md

 Grades are due on Tuesday, June 14th and should be officially visible through the myucsc portal sometime throughout the day.

+Have a nice summer everyone and I hope everyone had a great year!

 [Isaak Cherdak](icherdak@ucsc.edu)
 [August Valera](avalera@ucsc.edu)